Colorado Winter Wedding at Manor House

-Planning a destination wedding can be a magical, exhilarating and exhausting experience all-in-one.
+Planning a destination wedding can be a magical, exhilarating and exhausting experience all in one.
 Now, imagine living in a different city than your partner while simultaneously planning a wedding in an entirely separate state.
-This was the unique challenge Carmelle and Bradley faced for their winter destination wedding in the beautiful Rocky Mountains.
+This was the unique challenge Carmelle and Bradley faced for their Colorado winter destination wedding in the beautiful Rocky Mountains of Littleton.

 “Colorado is where we fell in love and where we have spent a lot of our time together as a couple.
 We also had family coming from both sides of the country, which made it a good middle ground,” the couple says.